RutaleIvanPaul/TreeoApp/README.md

 # Treeo Mobile App
 An Application to monitor trees.
+More details [here](https://treeo.one/en/treeo-app)
 ## Set up and Run

 ###### Application